AlinaS13/vocab-builder/README.md

 ## Authors

-The site was designed and developed by Alina Shestopalopva.
+The site was designed and developed by Alina Shestopalova.